 |Job Title: ||Group Therapist/Suicide Intervention Counsellor|

-- Establish, maintain, and enhance therapeutic relationships based on respect for the client seeking an understanding of the client’s perspective, learning needs and readiness to learn;
+- Establish, maintain, and enhance therapeutic relationships based on respect for the client by seeking an understanding of the client’s perspective, learning needs and readiness to learn.

 - Consult, confer and collaborate with multidisciplinary team members, educational resources and other health care professionals/providers to achieve excellence in health services and education.